m-whe/shell/README.md

 # shell
-Simple shell scripts by Michael He
+Shell scripts by Michael He

 I've included one shell script in this repository.